weisbartb/rcache/readme.md

 ## Purpose

 This library provides caching functionality along with parsing instructions for reflected structs.
-The goal is to allow for parse once, call multiple times object caching for tag metadata.
+The goal of this library is
+to limit repeat reflection calls and any computation that can be done on first struct analysis.

+Examples:
+- Tags
+- Memoized encoder/decoders

 Any metadata instruction can be captured, interpreted, and recalled as needed.
 This was inspired after writing multiple object caches to pull tag data and cache their tag structure.